 Step 5: Build the project

 Choose Build > Build Solution.
-The output of the compiler and errors or warning messages if any are displayed during the build process.
+The compiler output and any error or warning information are displayed during the build.

 Step 6: Run the application

-Choose Debug > Start Debugging or choose Debug > Start Without Debugging to run the application.
+Choose Debug > Start Debugging or Start Execution (No Debugging) to run the application.

-The output is displayed in the debug console.
-You can determine how to handle the output based on the design logic and code of the application.
+The output will be displayed in the Debug console.
+You can determine how to handle the output based on the program's design logic and code.

 Project code

-Click here to download the project code, which is a package named sqlsugar-oceanbase-odbc.zip.
+Click sqlsugar-oceanbase-odbc to download the project code.
+The file is named sqlsugar-oceanbase-odbc.zip.

-Decompress the package to obtain a folder named sqlsugar-oceanbase-odbc.
+After decompressing the file, you will find a folder named sqlsugar-oceanbase-odbc.
 The directory structure is as follows:

 sqlsugar-oceanbase-odbc